St Katherine's Church, Teversal

-The St Katherine's Church is on Buttery Lane, Teversal, Nottinghamshire, England.
+St Katherine's Church is on Buttery Lane, Teversal, Nottinghamshire, England.
 It is an active Church of England parish church in the deanery of Newstead, the Archdeaconry of Newark, and the Southwell and Nottingham diocese.
 Its benefice has three churches, St Andrew's Church, Skegby, All Saints' Church, Stanton Hill and St Katherine's itself.
-The church is recorded in the National Heritage List for England as a designated Grade I listed building.

 The church was built in the 12th and 13th centuries and has an unrestored 17th and 18th century interior.
 The Molyneux pew is in the south aisle and has a roof supported by barley-sugar columns.

 History

 The church is medieval and is the family church of the Earl of Carnarvon.

 Bells

 The third bell is one of the oldest bells in Nottinghamshire dated 1551.

 Monuments

 There are two early ledger stones, for Roger Greenhalghe (d.
 1562) and his wife Anne Babington (d.
 1538).